awsdocs/amazon-sagemaker-developer-guide/doc_source/automatic-model-tuning-considerations.md

 ## Running Training Jobs on Multiple Instances<a name="automatic-model-tuning-distributed-metrics"></a>

 When a training job runs on multiple instances, hyperparameter tuning uses the last\-reported objective metric from all instances of that training job as the value of the objective metric for that training job\.
-Design distributed training jobs so that you get they report the objective metric that you want\.
+Design distributed training jobs so that you get  the objective metric that you want\.